War Third Day Box Office Collections: Hrithik Roshan-Tiger Shroff's Film Continues To Have A Blast!

 With the humongous response that the film has been receiving, the makers have increased the number of theatrical screens for this Hrithik-Tiger starrer.
 Trade analyst Taran Adarsh tweeted, "War 150-200 screens will be added from today [Fri]."

-The Hrithik-Tiger Starrer Has Shattered Box-office Records
+The Hrithik-Tiger Starrer Has Shattered Box Office Records

-'War' set a new benchmark as it registered the biggest opening in the history of Hindi cinema and also turn out to be Hrithik and Tiger's biggest opener till date.
+'War' set a new benchmark as it registered the biggest opening in the history of Hindi cinema and also turned out to be Hrithik and Tiger's biggest opener till date.

-Siddharth Anand Is Happy With Film's Response
+Siddharth Anand Is Happy With The Response To The Film

 At the film's success event, the director said, "I'm not on Twitter but the reactions that I'm getting from people are unprecedented.
-It's a new thing for me because I make commercial films and such movies usually get mixed response not just in India but around the world.
-Michael Bay (Transformers) who is one of the biggest directors in Hollywood also get mixed reactions for his films but they do amazing business at the box office.
+It's a new thing for me because I make commercial films and such movies usually get (a) mixed response not just in India but around the world.
+Michael Bay (Transformers) who is one of the biggest directors in Hollywood also gets mixed reactions for his films but they do amazing business at the box office.
 But here, even the reactions to the film (War) are good so it's a new feeling for me."

 Hrithik Says It's Validating To See People's Fantastic Response To The Film